relishcolouredhat/grafana-training-exercises/README.md

   - trainingtestuser0.grafana.net
   - trainingtestuser1.grafana.net

+1.2 Choose Instance Name

+You probably do NOT want to get contacted about hosted metrics.

+1.3 Done! - Wait for a link to your instance!

+##### Step 2.
+Get our bearings

+Okay!
+We should be looking at the `Home Dashboard` right about now.

 ---

-  - ### Track 1: Metrics for all.
-Build a weather dashboard in half an hour!
-  __goal: increase general comfort with the software in an approachable way__
-    - Sign up for grafana cloud
-      - GitHub
-      - Google
-      - Any Email
-      - temp-mail.org/en

-      0. Get email
-        - temp-mail.org/en or temp-mail.org/fr
-        - copy address

-      2. Choose Instance Name
-          - Do not get contacted about hosted metrics.
-      3. Done! - Follow link to instance!

       Show around the Instance
       - Add datasources (later)